lisafeets/lisafeets_portfolio/_posts/vaccine_passport.md

 ---
 title: 'COVID-19 Vaccine Passports'
-excerpt: 'Digitally verifying consumer COVID vaccine and test data for the safe reopening of stores, stadiums, and restaurants.'
+excerpt: 'A digital verification platform for COVID vaccination and test records.
+Restaurants and sporting arenas used this technology to ensure their customers had a safe experience as America re-opened in 2021.'
 coverImage: '/assets/blog/vaxpass/vaxpass.svg'
 date: '2022-07-26T05:35:07.322Z'
 author: